Lately, I can barely open my news feed on either of the social networks I participate in without seeing yet another post about Clubhouse.

 However, Clubhouse Is Absolutely NOT A Replacement For Launching And Hosting Your Podcast!

-Problem #1 is you can only use it if you have an iPhone.
-There’s no Android app, and no web-based interface.
+Problem #1 is you have to stay within an app rather than use a website.
+No web-based interface.
 GALACTIC fail on their part, and I won’t stop saying so.

 In contrast – your podcast website, as well as syndication networks like Apple Podcasts, Google Podcasts, Spotify, iHeartRadio, Libsyn, Blubrry, Audible, and so many more, are easily accessed using ANY current-standards device or operating system.